In quantum physics

 And that has made all the difference.

-the past and using MSIE, my condolences to you
+stuck in the past and using MSIE, my condolences to you and my fond

 came to my rescue and gave the "DocTechnical" treatment ;)